 - When admitting an individual PWCA will take into consideration the ability to maintain an adequate level of services to all individuals residing in the facility.

-- PWCA will allow for reasonable accommodation to an individual’s physical, mental, or behavioral impairments except where demonstrated undue financial and safety hardship are placed upon the facility and other individuals.
-Reasonable accommodation is defined as making the facility or services readily accessible to and usable by person with disabilities.
-PWCA may consider: the nature and cost of the accommodation needed, residential services offered by the facility including the composition of the individuals currently served by PWCA, and the size of the program with respect to the number of individuals served.
+- PWCA will allow for reasonable accommodation to an individual’s physical, mental, or behavioral impairments except where demonstrated undue financial and safety hardships are placed upon the facility and other individuals.
+A reasonable accommodation is defined as making the facility or services readily accessible to and usable by a person with disabilities.
+PWCA may consider: the nature and cost of the accommodation needed, the residential services offered by the facility including the composition of the individuals currently served by PWCA, and the size of the program with respect to the number of individuals served.

 - PWCA will consult with a physician if there is any doubt about the health of an individual.

 - The individual should be able to participate in at least 1 to 4 hours of formalized active programming daily within the home/facility.
 Reasonable accommodations will be made when extensive medical conditions exist.